Connect with others who understand.

 Written by Moorti Ramoliya

-Do you ever feel unsteady or dizzy, as if your balance isn’t what it used to be?
-If you have amyloidosis, this might be something you’ve noticed.
+Do you ever feel off balance or dizzy, like your body isn’t moving the way it used to?
+If you’re living with amyloidosis, this could be a familiar feeling.
 Amyloidosis is a rare disease where abnormal proteins build up in the body’s tissues and organs.
-Amyloidosis can affect your balance in ways you might not realize, and sometimes, other health problems can also play a role.
+This buildup can affect many parts of the body, including areas that help you stay steady on your feet.
 Balance problems can be serious and may significantly affect your quality of life.

 In this article, we’ll explain how amyloidosis can affect your balance and provide six practical tips to help you feel more stable and reduce your risk of falling.